 The Parish Council (PC) is the first-tier of local government for our area.
 It sits alongside Tunbridge Wells Borough Council (TWBC) and Kent County Council (KCC).
 All three authorities work together to provide a very wide range of services and facilities, for the benefit of residents and businesses in the parish.
 The work of the PC is managed by the Clerk, who also acts as its Responsible Financial Officer.

-PC also provides and maintains or contributes to a variety of important local services.
-These include allotments, bus shelters, car parks, common and open spaces, community safety and crime reduction, events, footpaths, leisure and sports facilities, rubbish collection and litter bins, public toilets, planning, street cleaning and lighting, tourism activities and road safety measures.
-The Council is also responsible for the upkeep of the War Memorials in both villages.
+The PC also provides and maintains or contributes to a variety of important local services.
+These include allotments, bus shelters, car parks, common and open spaces, community safety and crime reduction, events, leisure and sports facilities, rubbish collection and litter bins, public toilets, planning, street lighting, tourism activities and road safety measures.
+The Council is also responsible for the upkeep of the War Memorials in Brenchley and Matfield.

 Brenchley and Matfield Parish Council is a member of the Weald of Kent Protection Society, The Campaign to Protect Rural England and Action with Communities in Rural Kent.